lakshmi2688/COVID_Impact_on_US_Households/README.md

 <p>The survey was conducted by an internet questionnaire, with invitations to participate sent by email and text message.
 Housing units linked to one or more email addresses or cell phone numbers were randomly selected to participate, and one respondent from each housing unit was selected to respond.</p>

 <h4> Links to Data set and Data dictionary</h4>
-<p>The datasets are available for public use under <a href='https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html'>census.gov</a> website as weekly files.
+<ul><li>The datasets are available for public use under <a href='https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html'>census.gov</a> website as weekly files.</li>

-<p>Data dictionary is available in the census.gov website under the following link</p>
-<li><a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li>
+<li>Data dictionary is available in the census.gov website under the link <a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li>

 <h4>Download data</h4>